MichaelAllenWarner/react-sudoku-solver/README.md

-This is my Sudoku Solver with the UI redesigned using React.
+This is the React version of my Sudoku Solver.
+It's [hosted on Heroku](https://mikes-react-sudoku-solver.herokuapp.com).